I don't understand why people don't reply to their comments, it's not a good way to get repeat visitors.

 David Wood

 P.S.
-Leave me your thoughts, comments and questions in the box below.
-Also opt-in to the email list on the right of this page for more blogging tips, tricks and secrets.
+Leave me your thoughts, comments, and questions in the box below.